-The five-member National Labor Relations Board (NLRB) is tasked with interpreting and enforcing the National Labor Relations Act (NLRA).
+The five-member National Labor Relations Board is tasked with interpreting and enforcing the National Labor Relations Act.
 The agency is supposed to serve as a neutral arbiter of federal labor law.

-• Legislation that preserves longstanding union election procedures by safeguarding the right of workers to make informed decisions about union representation, ensuring the ability of employers to communicate with their employees and protecting the privacy of workers and their families.
+- Regulatory and legislative efforts that preserve balanced union election procedures by safeguarding the right of workers to make informed decisions about union representation, ensuring the ability of employers to communicate with their employees and protecting the privacy of workers and their families.

-• Any efforts by the NLRB to overturn balanced precedent or implement anti-employer policies and rulemakings.
+- Any legislative efforts to overturn balanced precedent or implement anti-employer policies and rulemakings.

 Under the Obama administration, the NLRB issued controversial, anti-business rulemakings seeking to promote union organizing in the construction industry and elsewhere at the expense of employers and employees.